Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-Bungarribee suburb has a median taxpayer income of $76,872 and an average income of $86,591, according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+The suburb of Bungarribee had a median taxpayer income of $76,872 and an average income of $86,591 in the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
 This is among the highest in Australia, contrasting with Greater Sydney's median income of $60,817 and average income of $83,003.
-By September 2025, current estimates suggest a median income of approximately $83,683 and an average income of $94,263, based on Wage Price Index growth of 8.86% since financial year 2023.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $83,683 (median) and $94,263 (average) as of September 2025.
 According to the 2021 Census figures, household, family, and personal incomes in Bungarribee rank highly nationally, between the 84th and 96th percentiles.
-Income brackets indicate that 36.2% of the population (1,155 individuals) fall within the $1,500 - $2,999 income range, similar to the metropolitan region where 30.9% occupy this range.
+Income brackets indicate that 36.2% of the population (1,155 individuals) fall within the $1,500 - $2,999 income range, reflecting patterns seen in the metropolitan region where 30.9% similarly occupy this range.
 The substantial proportion of high earners (47.7% above $3,000/week) indicates strong economic capacity throughout the area.
-High housing costs consume 17.7% of income, but strong earnings place disposable income at the 95th percentile nationally.
-The area's SEIFA income ranking places it in the 9th decile.
+High housing costs consume 17.7% of income, though strong earnings still place disposable income at the 95th percentile and the area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income